swift-server/swift-aws-lambda-runtime/Examples/APIGateway+LambdaAuthorizer/README.md

 {"message":"Unauthorized"}
 ```

 When invoking the Lambda function with the `Authorization` header, the response is a `200 OK` status code.
+Note that the Lambda Authorizer function is configured to accept any value in the `Authorization` header.

 ```bash
 curl -v -H 'Authorization: 123' https://6sm6270j21.execute-api.us-east-1.amazonaws.com/demo